-In the following article, I am describing 3 quick and easy step-by-step processes with formulas to calculate expiration date in excel.
+In the following article, I am describing 3 quick and easy step-by-step processes with formulas to calculate expiration dates in Excel.

-Step 1: Apply EOMONTH Function to Get the Last Day of the Month
+Step 1: Apply the EOMONTH Function to Get the Last Day of the Month

 - Above all, let’s calculate the monthly payment date with their starting date.
 To do so we will apply a formula with the EOMONTH function.
-Here the EOMONTH function returns the last day of the month given in a string.
+Here the EOMONTH function returns the last day of the month.

 - Choose a cell to apply the formula.
-Here I have selected cell (D5).
+Here I have selected cell (D5) and inserted the formula.

 - Hit the Enter button to get the expiration date for the monthly payment.